-100 Due to the different atmospheric dynamics involved in each of the above approaches, the definition of Z{ABL} is often debatable amongst experts.
-Depending on one's purpose for knowing ZABL, different approaches may be most applicable.
-Of these methods, some of the most widely used ones, and the ones applied in the current analysis of a central Arctic dataset to determine Z{ABL} , are the ones that involve analysis of virtual potential temperature (θ_v), vertical gradient of virtual potential temperature ($d\theta_v/dz$), humidity (relative and absolute), bulk Richardson number (Ri_b), and 105 wind speed profiles.
-The current focus is on these variables because the physical basis for each one as an indication of Z{ABL} is relevant for the Arctic atmosphere.
-Specifically, θ_v helps identify the entrainment zone above the ABL, the vertical gradient of humidity either decreases or increases noticeably above the ABL (Dai et al., 2014), Ri_b helps identify where turbulence (usually caused by strong wind shear or surface roughness in the Arctic ABL (Grachev et al., 2005)) ceases above the ABL, and wind speed helps identify the top of the ABL when it is capped by an LLJ as 110 the ABL top is often at or just below the LLJ core (Stull, 1988).
-Other methods, such as that using temperature inversion top to identify ZABL (Collaud Coen et al., 2014), do not perform well in the Arctic where a weak temperature inversion can extend well above the ABL.
-Though turbulent kinetic energy is recognized as perhaps the most valuable profile for Z{ABL} identification (Stull, 1988; Siebert et al., 2000; Dai et al., 2014; Zhang et al., 2014), these data are not available to aid in the current study.
+dataset to determine $Z{ABL}$ are the ones that involve analysis of virtual potential temperature ( $\theta_v$ ), vertical gradient of virtual potential temperature $(d\theta_v/dz)$ , humidity (relative and absolute), bulk Richardson number (Rib), and wind speed profiles.
+The current focus is on these variables because the physical basis for each one as an indication of $Z{ABL}$ is relevant for the Arctic atmosphere.
+Specifically, $\theta_v$ helps identify the entrainment zone above the ABL, the vertical gradient of humidity either decreases or increases noticeably above the ABL (Dai et al., 2014), Rib helps identify where turbulence (usually caused by strong wind shear or surface roughness in the Arctic ABL; Grachev et al., 2005) ceases above the ABL, and wind speed helps identify the top of the ABL when it is capped by an LLJ, as the ABL top is often at or just below the LLJ core (Stull, 1988).
+Other methods, such as that using temperature inversion top to identify $Z{ABL}$ (Collaud Coen et al., 2014), do not perform well in the Arctic where a weak temperature inversion can extend well above the ABL.
+Though turbulent kinetic energy is recognized as perhaps the most valuable profile for $Z{ABL}$ identification (Stull, 1988; Seibert et al., 2000; Dai et al., 2014; Zhang et al., 2014), these data are not available to aid in the current study.

-High resolution data collected by the DataHawk2 uncrewed aircraft system (UAS) allows for determination of Z{ABL} with high accuracy through manual visual analysis.
-However, visually determining Z{ABL} case-by-case is time consuming for processing a large dataset.
-Therefore, the UAS-derived dataset is leveraged to compare manually (or 'subjectively') determined Z{ABL} with that identified through previously published automated (or 'objective') methods.
-While this subjective Z{ABL} may not necessarily be the 'true' ABL top, as the definition of this quantity can be debatable among experts and Z{ABL} is not constant over time, it is the best estimate of Z{ABL} given the available data.
-This evaluation is completed to identify objective methods that can accurately diagnose Z{ABL} across a larger dataset of central Arctic atmospheric conditions.
+High-resolution data collected by the DataHawk2 UAS allow for determination of $Z{ABL}$ with high accuracy through manual visual analysis.
+However, visually determining $Z{ABL}$ case by case is time consuming for processing a large dataset.
+Therefore, the UAS-derived dataset is leveraged to compare manually (or "subjectively") determined $Z{ABL}$ with that identified through previously published automated (or "objective") methods.
+While this subjective $Z{ABL}$ may not necessarily be the "true" ABL top, as the definition of this quantity can be debatable among experts and $Z{ABL}$ is not constant over time, it is the best estimate of $Z{ABL}$ given the available data.
+This evaluation is completed to identify objective methods that can accurately diagnose $Z{ABL}$ across a larger dataset of central Arctic atmospheric conditions.

-To subjectively identify Z{ABL} in each atmospheric profile from DH2 data, the stability regime of the ABL (stable, neutral, or convective) is categorized and Z{ABL} is visually identified through combined evaluation of θ_v , humidity (both relative humidity (RH) and mixing ratio), and Ri_b profiles.
-Objective identification of Z{ABL} is derived through the application of four previously published methods: the Liu-Liang method (Liu and Liang, 2010), the Heffter method (Heffter, 1980), the virtual potential temperature gradient maximum (TGRDM) method (Dai et al., 2014), and the Ri_b method (Sivaraman et al., 2013), all adapted to best suit the DH2 profiles examined (aside from the Heffter method, which was kept as standard).
-Then, statistical comparisons between the objective and subjective Z{ABL} are conducted.
+To subjectively identify $Z{ABL}$ in each atmospheric profile from DH2 data, the stability regime of the ABL (stable, neutral, or convective) is categorized and ZABL is visually identified through combined evaluation of $\theta_v$ , humidity (both relative humidity, RH, and mixing ratio), and Rib profiles.
+Objective identification of $Z{ABL}$ is derived through the application of four previously published methods: the Liu-Liang method (Liu and Liang, 2010), the Heffter method (Heffter, 1980), the virtual potential temperature gradient maximum (TGRDM) method (Dai et al., 2014), and the Rib method (Sivaraman et al., 2013), all adapted to best suit the DH2 profiles examined (aside from the Heffter method, which was kept as standard).
+Following this, statistical comparisons between the objective and subjective $Z{ABL}$ are conducted.
 Next, the objective methods are applied in their adapted form to radiosonde profiles nearest in time to each DH2 flight to determine if these methods are robust across different measurement platforms for central Arctic conditions.
-Finally, discussion is included on the features that do or do not lend themselves to accurate identification of Z{ABL} by the objective methods, and findings are summarized to support future studies seeking to identify Z{ABL} quickly, objectively, and accurately across large atmospheric datasets collected in the central Arctic.
+Finally, dis-